 All disciplines are welcome to attend the event.
 One CME credit is available for providers and nurses.

-Those who cannot attend the event in person and prefer to view the session from their personal computer can email email@example.com.
+Those who cannot attend the event in person and prefer to view the session remotely can email firstname.lastname@example.org.

 The Cleveland SCAN-ECHO– VA Northeast Ohio Healthcare System will present the event.

 The Frances Payne Bolton School of Nursing and the School of Medicine at Case Western Reserve will sponsor the event.